 Time at the beautiful North Pacific coast of Costa Rica wouldn’t be complete without a day to do as you wish on your family vacation.
 Relax at the hotel, or perhaps opt to head to Tamarindo Beach for surf lessons and shopping.
-Another option is a full day of adventure, which includes horseback riding, whitewater river tubing, and a zip line canyoning tour.
+Another option is a full day of adventure, which includes horseback riding, white-water river tubing, and a zip line canyoning tour.
 (Optional tours at guests’ own expense.)
-Dinner is on your own tonight.
-2014 Overnight: Bosque del Mar, 2015 Overnight: El Mangroove (B,L)
+Overnight: El Mangroove (B,D)

 Day 8— Guanacaste